PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

     2. To determine whether one of the p.6.9.1 conditions are met, the employee must seek advice from the Privacy Manager and check the applicable legal basis in the Records of processing activities.
-If the answer is negative, the request can be refused by Playform, and the Privacy Manager must decide whether to comply with the request on a voluntary basis.
+If the answer is negative, the request can be refused by PlayForm, and the Privacy Manager must decide whether to comply with the request on a voluntary basis.